-(a) The Employer recognizes the Union's right to select four (4) stewards to represent employees, one (1) of which shall be the bargaining unit Chairperson and one (1) member from each area, wherever possible.
-The number of shop stewards may be changed by mutual agreement.
-A steward shall obtain the permission of the immediate supervisor before leaving work to perform duties as a steward.
+- (a) The Employer recognizes the Union's right to select four (4) stewards to represent employees, where possible there will be one (1) member from each area.
+The Union agrees to provide the Employer with a list of the employees designated as stewards and alternates.
+The number of shop stewards may be changed by mutual agreement. - (b) A steward shall obtain the permission of the immediate supervisor before leaving work to perform duties as a steward.
 Leave for this purpose shall be without loss of pay.
 Such permission shall not be unreasonably withheld.
 On resuming normal duties, the steward shall notify the supervisor.

-- (b) Duties of the steward are: - (1) investigation of complaints of an urgent nature; - (2) investigation of grievances and assisting any employee whom the steward represents in preparing and presenting a grievance in accordance with the grievance procedure; - (3) supervision of ballot boxes and other related functions during ratification votes involving the Employer; and - (4) attending meetings called by management.
+The Union agrees to provide the Employer with a list of the employees designated as stewards and alternates. - (c) Duties of the steward are: - (1) investigation of complaints of an urgent nature; - (2) investigation of grievances and assisting any employee whom the steward represents in preparing and presenting a grievance in accordance with the grievance procedure; - (3) supervision of ballot boxes and other related functions during ratification votes involving the Employer; and - (4) attending meetings called by management.